charisseysabel/chysbl-blog/_posts/2018-02-17-accessible-colors-with-css-vars.markdown

     this.changeColor = this.changeColor.bind(this);
   }

-  // make sure that LocalStorage is actually available and that we use the configuration if it was ever configured. componentWillMount() {
+  // make sure that localStorage is actually available and usable
+  // and a configuration was actually saved in storage. componentWillMount() {
     if(window.localStorage && window.localStorage.length > 0) {
       document.documentElement.style.setProperty('--textColor', window.localStorage.getItem('textColor'));